manserpa/pedestrian_dynamics_BlueMen/README.md

-# MATLAB FS12 – Research Plan (Template)
+﻿# MATLAB FS12 – Research Plan (Template)
 (text between brackets to be removed)

-> * Group Name: (be creative!)
+> * Group Name: BlueMen
-> * Group participants names: (alphabetically sorted by last name)
+> * Group participants names:
+Hänni Dominic
+Manser Patrick
+Zoller Stefan
-> * Project Title: (can be changed)
+> * Project Title: Pedestrian dynamics - Train platform dynamics

 ## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+Since all of us use trains nearly every day, we are well aware of the problem that it takes too long to leave the train platforms because of human traffic jams in front of the stairs.
+Sometimes this crowd of people even results in missing the connecting train.
+A real-world example - that two uf us experience daily - is the train S12, which goes from Winterthur to Zurich and almost everyone gets on the train in Winterthur and gets out in Zurich.
+That leads to an enormous human traffic jam.

 ## The Model

-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)
+In our social forced model, there are many simplifications, but all of them are only small ones.
+As mentioned before, we want to simulate the situation you can observe especially with s-trains.
+Because of this, we assume that all of the people get out of the train at the simulated station, and no person tries to get on the train at that station.
+This is a good assumption because in real s-trains, as describe above, most of the travellers get out at the same station and nearly no person wants to get on the train at this station.
+For the project we will use a agend based simulation with the simplifications mentioned above.

 ## Fundamental Questions

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )
+What influence has the shape of the stairs to the bottleneck in front of them?
+What is the optimal number, size and location of stairs on the train platform?
+Is it better to place few big stairs or many small stairs on the train platform?

 ## Expected Results

-(What are the answers to the above questions that you expect to find before starting your research?)
+We expect to find out that big stairs are more efficient than many small ones.
+We also expect that parallel shaped stairs are better than for example funnel shaped stairs, as you usually see them in trainstations.

 ## References

-(Add the bibliographic references you intend to use) (Explain possible extension to the above models)
-(Code / Projects Reports of the previous year)
+Project Reports - HS 2010 - Train Boarding Platform Simulation_- Authors: D. Graf, M. Krebs Project Suggestions - Spring 2012 - Self-Organized Pedestrian Crowd Dynamics: Experiments, Simulations, and Design Solutions

 ## Research Methods